SumeetSinghJi/Magian/readme.txt

 * Money/Scrolls look like this $ or ₹ - If you find one you get a point
 * Enemies look like this E or क - If you touch them you lose a life
 * Walls look like this # - If you touch them you lose a life
-* To move use the keyboard buttons to walk 'W' = UP,'S' = Down,'A' = Left,'D' = RIGHT

 * Make it to the end of the levels.
 Each level has their own goals for example, collect 10 scrolls
 * or find the exit without getting killed.

+buttons
+To move use the keyboard buttons to walk 'W' = UP,'S' = Down,'A' = Left,'D' = RIGHT
+Q = quit game
+L = check logs for objective to win level for example collect 10 scrolls.

 _________________________________________________________________________________________________